If you have rental property, you need to make sure you have the right business structure to protect yourself and your profits.

 But others may decide to drag their feet and cause the process to take longer than it needs to.

-Therefore, I strongly recommend that you establish the LLC for rental property before you decide to purchase a rental property.
+Therefore, I strongly recommend that you establish the LLC for a rental property before you decide to purchase a rental property.

 LLC for Rental Property Pros and Cons